tgreenyc/mesosphere-kit/README.md

 3. Modify SLAVES constant to increase the number of VM's provisioned/configured as slaves.
 Be careful that you don't run out of resources!

+## Frequently Asked Questions

+Q: Why isn't your automatino idempotent?
+A: I don't know what that means.

 ## Troubleshooting